Areas of Bristol: Buy-to-Let Property Investment Hotspots

 Average House Price: £200,000-£275,000

 Districts here include St.Paul’s, St.Philip’s, Lawrence Hill and Easton.
-These are typical inner city areas which some people avoid... while others think of them as vibrant, edgy and up and coming.
+These are typical inner-city areas which some people avoid... while others think of them as vibrant, edgy and up and coming.

-Either way, they offer Bristol’s lowest property prices for investors together with good yields around 5% in BS2 and 4% in BS5.
+Either way, they offer Bristol’s lowest property prices for investors together with good yields of around 5% in BS2 and 4% in BS5.

 East Bristol